 Real Food 4 Kids is an online cooking school taught by kids themselves (ages 9 to 14).

 The founder started Real Food 4 Kids with the hope of taking out the stress some parents feel while cooking with kids and promote hands-on learning.
 The school started with a brick-and-mortar location in Des Moines and recently launched its online program.

-Classes are purchased in a subscription plan (about $20 per month), or you can commit to a three-month membership at roughly $15 per month.
+Classes are purchased in a subscription plan (about $20 per month), or you can commit to quarterly membership with a three-month minimum at roughly $15 per month.
 Dozens of recipes are available each month across approximately 10 different categories.

 Your kids can learn how to make classic favorites like chicken fingers, waffles, and chocolate chip cookie pie as well as sweet potato wedges, mini frittatas, smoothies, crepes, and more.
 Each dish includes a recipe sheet with ingredients, equipment needs, procedures, and tips on how to get kids involved in the cooking process.